abhijit-c/LatinTranslations/Georgics/src/book4.md

 | *(si modo, quem perhibes, pater est Thymbraeus Apollo)*
 | *invisum fatis genuisti?*

-      O mother, O Cyrenae mother, who do you hold in the innermost of this whirlpool, why from the bright lineage of the gods (if only, which you say, Thymbrean Apollo is my father) did you give birth to me to envy the fates?
+      O mother, O Cyrenae mother, you who hold the innermost of this whirlpool, why from the bright lineage of the gods (if only, whom you put forth, Thymbrean Apollo, is my father) did you give birth to me to envy the fates?

 O mother, mother Cyrene, who dwell in this flood’s depths, why, from the gods’